uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 Some family members of former staff also came forward.
 At the Manitoba National Event, Jack Lee told the Commission,

-My parents were staff members of the Indian residential school in Norway House.
+> My parents were staff members of the Indian residential school in Norway House.
 I was born on a reserve in Ontario and I moved with my family to Norway House when I was about one or two years old, and started school in the Indian residential school system, basically, at the very start as a day student … as a white boy…
 My father agonized very much over his role…
 But I just want everyone to know that my father tried his best, as many other staff members tried their best, but they were working with so limited resources, and many of them felt very bad about their role in it, but they chose to stay in the system because it was still better than nothing, it was still better than abandoning the system, and abandoning the students that were in it.[^198]

-At the Atlantic National Event, Mark DeWolf spoke to us about his father, the Reverend James Edward DeWolf, who was the principal at two residential schools: St.
-Paul’s in Alberta and La Tuque in Québec.
+At the Atlantic National Event, Mark DeWolf spoke to us about his father, the Reverend James Edward DeWolf, who was the principal at two residential schools: St. Paul’s in Alberta and La Tuque in Québec.
 He said,

-I’m quite hesitant to speak here this morning …
+> I’m quite hesitant to speak here this morning …
 I’m not here to defend my father so much, as to speak part of the truth about the kind of person my father was.
-I think he was an exemplary principal of an Indian residential school… Part of the story will be about what I saw around me, what my parents tried to do, however effective that was, however well-intentioned that was, however beneficial or not beneficial it was, you will at least when you leave here today, have a bit more of the story and you may judge for yourselves.
+I think he was an exemplary principal of an Indian residential school… Part of the story will be about what I saw around me, what my parents tried to do, however effective that was, however well-intentioned that was, however beneficial or not beneficial it<!--x-->
+was, you will at least when you leave here today, have a bit more of the story and you may judge for yourselves.
 I hope you will judge with kindness, understanding, and generosity of spirit…

-[My father] did so many things, coached the teams, blew the whistle or shot off the starting pistol at the sports days.
+> [My father] did so many things, coached the teams, blew the whistle or shot off the starting pistol at the sports days.
 Twelve o’clock at midnight, on the coldest of winter days, he would be out on the rink that he had constructed behind the school, flooding it so that the children could skate.
 He devoted his life to the service of his church, his God, and those that he thought had been marginalized, oppressed… It is a terrible shame there were not more like him.
 When we leave today, though, let’s remember that when you have a system like the residential school, there are the individuals within the system, some of whom are good, decent, loving, caring people, and some of whom are blind, intolerant, predatory…
 My father worked within the system trying to make it a better one.[^199]

-TRC Honorary Witnesses
+### TRC Honorary Witnesses

 The mandate of the Truth and Reconciliation Commission describes “reconciliation” as an ongoing individual and collective process involving all the people of Canada.
 To help ensure that reconciliation will indeed be ongoing, even after the TRC’s own official work is done, the Commissioners decided early on a public education and advocacy strategy to engage high-profile supporters, each willing to foster the continuing work of public education and dialogue.